-Veo designs and manufactures all of our vehicles in-house, we have been uniquely able to prioritize safety and durability in our fleet.
+Veo designs all of our vehicles in-house, we have been uniquely able to prioritize safety and durability in our fleet.
 Each new model is enhanced and improved based on technological advancements and feedback from riders, city officials, and community members.
 Our vehicles and mobile app include the following key components and features to provide the safest ride for users:

 If you are new to the world of e-scooters, you can choose to activate Education Mode in the Veo app.
 This will reduce the max speed of the scooter, allowing you to start off slowly while you get used to the throttle and brakes.